 If when you arrive in Brittany you find you are short of any equipment or clothing, ask to be directed to the nearest Decathlon - it's a chain of sports equipment stores, usually located on out-of-town retail parks, and has all the basics to get you on the road.
 Cycle repair shops are plentiful in Brittany, but they are best found by asking the local tourist office.
 The same applies to bicycle hire; many campsites and accommodation providers offer bicycle hire, as do some tourist offices, eg Morlaix (mostly in French) even has a special cycling centre where you can hire bikes and get all the local VTT routes etc.

 In fact real tourist offices with real people behind the counter do a better job of providing information than French websites (tourist office websites included), which are generally ill thought out, short on factual information, frustratingly inefficient, with little or no English, and often out of date.
 If you need information fast, it's best to phone the relevant tourist office and keep asking questions until you have all the information you could possibly need.
 (Emails in France usually get answered slowly, if at all, and with as little information as politely possible.)
 Or you could just get a copy of Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths (UK, US, Fr) - it covers enough ground to keep you occupied long enough for the average holiday and includes accommodation listings.
-See the Footprint guide to Brittany (UK, US) for a more detailed regional overview.
+See the Footprint guide to Brittany (US) for a more detailed regional overview.

 Organised cycling holidays in Brittany